 Since 2010, states’ interest in a managed care delivery system for their LTSS has exploded.
 Between 2011 and 2017, the number of states operating a managed long-term services and supports (MLTSS) program mushroomed from 12 to 24.
 Other states often discuss implementing MLTSS; those states are identified – along with current programs – on the map located An additional three states have MLTSS under active consideration.
-The map located here.
+The map is located here.

 A number of factors have accelerated this movement toward managed care in states’ Medicaid LTSS programs.
 A single point of accountability – a capitated managed care plan - can offer more flexible benefits packages and other opportunities for integrating acute and long-term service and supports systems; it can also improve care coordination and community alignment.
 States also see MLTSS programs as a useful tool in helping them rebalance their LTSS systems away from more costly and less integrated institutional settings toward more cost-effective and more integrated community settings.
 Finally, MLTSS programs have helped some states reduce or eliminate waiting lists for services.
 More resources on MLTSS programs can be found here.

 Operating an efficient and effective MLTSS program requires a thoughtful program design, capable health plan partners, strong state oversight and appropriate accountability mechanisms.
 However, these factors vary considerably from state to state.
 ADvancing States is uniquely positioned to implement these initiatives because of the Association’s capacity to:

 - Arrange and facilitate peer-to-peer information exchange and mentoring relationships among the states using existing infrastructure and practices;